Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Results

 Figure~\ref{fig:area_selected_galaxy} illustrates the relationship between the 90\% credible sky area ($\Delta \Omega_{90}$) and the number of galaxies enclosed within the corresponding credible volume for each event.
 In panel~(a), we consider all galaxies within the localization region.
 As expected, events with smaller sky localization areas contain significantly fewer candidate hosts.
 The COSMOS field is more densely populated than the SHELA field, so the number of potential hosts is larger, despite having the same GW sky area.
 This feature also explains the narrower $H_0$ posterior obtained with SHELA (see~Fig.\,~\ref{fig:H0posterior}).

-In our analysis, we begin with a flat prior that that every galaxy, regardless of luminosity, has the same likelihood of being the host of a GW event.
+In our analysis, we begin with a flat prior that every galaxy, regardless of luminosity, has the same likelihood of being the host of a GW event.
 Thus, as illustrated by the luminosity function of Figure~\ref{fig:LF}, most of the galaxies contained in the 90\% credible region are faint.
-If we were to restrict our analysis to $L > L^\ast$ galaxies, then the number of possible hosts would drop significantly.
-This is shown in panel~(b) of Figure\,\ref{fig:area_selected_galaxy}, which shows that the majority of events have fewer than 20 galaxy host candidates.
-This suggests that if luminosity weighting were to be used, golden and silver dark sirens with only one or several host candidates dominating the $H_0$ posterior would become much more common.
-The conversion to a percent level value for the $H_0$ would require far fewer events.
+If we were to restrict our analysis to $L > L^\ast$ galaxies, where $L^\ast$ corresponds to $M^\ast=-19.39$ \citep{SDSS:2002vxn}, then the number of possible hosts would drop significantly.
+As illustrated in panel~(b) of Figure~\ref{fig:area_selected_galaxy}, events we found meeting the golden threshold ($\Delta \Omega_{90} \leq 0.1\,\mathrm{deg}^2$) have typically fewer than two potential hosts.
+Furthermore, the majority of silver events are found with fewer than 20 candidates, even with the COSMOS field as the sky background.
+These results provide an empirical basis for our observational criterion for golden and silver dark sirens.
+This also suggests that if luminosity weighting were to be used, golden and silver dark sirens with only one or several host candidates dominating the $H_0$ posterior would become much more common.
+Recent studies by \cite{VanWyngarden:2025ogy} and \cite{Kalomenopoulos:2025qpt} have demonstrated that catalogs with lower completeness can still yield competitive constraints on $H_0$ by incorporating luminosity weighting and galaxy clustering.